EESSI/test-suite/README.md

 - run the tests

-    The example below runs a gromacs simulation using GROMACS modules available in the system, in combination with all available system:partitions as defined in the site config file.
+    The example below runs a gromacs simulation using GROMACS modules available in the system, in combination with all available system:partitions as defined in the site config file, using 1 full node (`--tag 1_node`, see `SCALES` in `constants.py`).
 This example assumes that you have cloned the repository at `/path/to/EESSI/test-suite`.

 ```
 cd /path/to/EESSI/test-suite